Best mattress for heavy people 2023

 Titan Plus is cheaper

 The Helix Plus boasts medium-firm foam that contours the body for optimal support throughout the night.
-To be precise, the mattress has four pounds of foam, which is great not only for those with larger bodies, but it’s also designed to provide comfort for all sleep positions – side, back, and front.
+To be precise, the mattress has four pounds of foam, which is great not only for those with larger bodies, but also designed to provide comfort for all sleep positions – side, back, and front.

 The mattress’s individually wrapped springs limit motion transfer, making it an ideal option for couples with different sleep habits and wake patterns.
-And the edge support is next-level thanks to its reinforced sides that’ll keep bodies sturdy while asleep and upright.
+The edge support is next-level thanks to its reinforced sides that’ll keep bodies sturdy while asleep and upright.
 That means no slipping and sliding when putting on your socks or getting up in the morning.

 Specifications